PolMine/RcppCWB/README.md

 ## Installation on MacOS

-On macOS, the pcre and [Glib](https://developer.gnome.org/glib/) libraries need to be present.
+On macOS, the [pcre](https://www.pcre.org/) and [Glib](https://developer.gnome.org/glib/) libraries need to be present.
 We recommend to use 'Homebrew' as a package manager for macOS.
 To install Homebrew, follow the instructions on the [Homebrew Website](https://brew.sh/index_de.html).
-It may be necessary to also install [Xcode](https://developer.apple.com/xcode/) and [XQuartz](https://www.xquartz.org).
+It may also be necessary to also install [Xcode](https://developer.apple.com/xcode/) and [XQuartz](https://www.xquartz.org).

 The following commands then need to be executed from a terminal window.
-They will install the C libraries that the rcqp package relies on:
+They will install the C libraries the CWB relies on:

 ```{sh, eval = FALSE}
 brew -v install pkg-config